MonticolaExplorator/DevBlog/_tabs/about.md

 - Whatch a bird that I have not seen before
 - Enjoy sailing and coming last on every race
 - Do exercise on a regular basis
-- Go hinking at least 5 times
+- Go hiking at least 5 times
 - Enjoy a foreign country/city

 ## Archive of objectives